-The Adelanto-Moreno pipeline is a new 36" diameter pipeline that originates at SoCalGas' Adelanto Compressor Station and traverses approximately 6360 miles in a southeasterly direction, terminating at the Moreno PLS.
+The Adelanto-Moreno pipeline is a new 36" diameter pipeline that originates at SoCalGas' Adelanto Compressor Station and traverses approximately 63 miles in a southeasterly direction, terminating at the Moreno PLS.
 The new pipeline will traverse both undeveloped and urban locations in San Bernardino and Riverside counties, and will pass through private and public land.
 SoCalGas project management, environmental, land services, and operations personnel, developed the proposed pipeline alignment.

-SoCalGas and SDG&E conducted field investigations; provided this alignment to TRC for their review and analysis and to aid in their support of the cost estimation effort.
-TRC obtained publicly available GIS, topography, land ownership, and fault data to use in ourtheir review and analysis of the pipeline route.
-WeTRC identified several challenges along the route, including traversing the Cajon Pass and crossings of multiple highways, earthquake faults, the California Aqueduct, Santa Ana River, and flood control channels.
+SoCalGas and SDG&E conducted field investigations; obtained publicly available GIS, topography, land ownership, and fault data to use in our review and analysis of the pipeline route.
+We identified several challenges along the route, including traversing the Cajon Pass and crossings of multiple highways, earthquake faults, the California Aqueduct, Santa Ana River, and flood control channels.